Aqualex/syncHDD/README.md

 # syncHDD

 ## Description
-I had a simple problem: periodically copy a number of files from my local machine to an external HDD.
+I had a simple problem -> periodically copy a number of files from my local machine to an external HDD It should have been a simple task, but after starting to type some code to see how it works I started getting few ideas to improve the script:

+ 1. Script should write permanently and check if the external HDD is connected
+ 2. When HDD connected check if today's date exists and if not, start copying the files across
+ 3. Before copying, check if old days are present and delete those to free space
+ 4. Check to see if the external HDD has enough space to copy the files across
+ 5. When copying the files allow for new file/folder names or zipping the files and folders if necessary
+ 6. Add the job to cron with a @reboot tag to start the scrip after system reboot

 ## Environment Variables
 * **SYNCHDD\_DAYS\_KEEP**        - number of days you want to keep on your hdd